Angelinis/React-Native-Gerador/README.md

 ## What is this?

-“Password Generator” is an application to create and save randomly generated apps.
+“Password Generator” is an application to create and save randomly generated passwords.

 The project is based on React Native.